Have you ever tried taking pictures of chocolate?

 When it comes to chocolate photography, you will want to get a close up of your subject.
 Especially if you photograph chocolate bonbons that are tiny and have mouthwatering fillings.

-When it comes to editing pictures of chocolate, Photoshop is your best friend.
+When it comes to editing your chocolate photography, Photoshop is your best friend.

 The reason is that Lightroom is a global editor, while Photoshop is a pixel editor.
 Lightroom is best for making adjustments to the whole image.

-You can fine tune your images with some of the tools, like the adjustment brush.
+You can fine-tune your photos with some of the tools, like the adjustment brush.
 But you can use the tools in Photoshop to make very precise adjustments to various parts of the image.

 For example, you can use the spot correction tool in Lightroom to fix little spots or flaws on your chocolate.
 This is fine if you only have a couple of flaws to fix.

-Most likely, you’ll actually need to do a lot of finessing to get your chocolate images to look smooth and refined enough.
+Often, you’ll actually need to do a lot of finessing to get your chocolate photography to look smooth and refined enough.
 Spotty chocolate is not appealing.

 Use the spot healing brush tool in Photoshop to make multiple edits.
 When you use the spot tool in Lightroom, it will slow down the software’s performance.
 It won’t give you clean results.

-The good news is that you only need a few simple tools to make photos of chocolate look their best.
+The good news is that you only need a few simple tools to make your chocolate photography look its best.

 Chocolate photography can be tough to shoot.
 With a little bit of planning and care, you can take some truly drool-worthy images for your portfolio.